NEARton/WhitePaper/src/introduction.md

 NEARton is the project for the ecosystem, we believe in this way we can attract more NFT collectors from other chains and make rarity sniping fun again.

-And of course NEARton NFT is a fun way to flex your NFTs.
+And of course NEARton is a fun way to flex your NFTs.

 ![image](./img/nearton-cover.png)